Jordan Holidays and Tours

 The history of Petra, Jordan

-Petra, an archaeological wonder in Jordan, is a city that evokes the splendour of ancient civilizations.
-Nestled amid the rugged mountains and desert canyons, this historical site is often called the "Rose City" due to the pinkish hue of its stone structures.
-Its origins trace back to around 312 BC when it was established as the capital of the Nabataean Kingdom.
+Petra is one of the world’s most extraordinary archaeological treasures, a city that reflects the brilliance of ancient civilisations.
+Hidden among rugged mountains and desert canyons, this UNESCO World Heritage site is often called the “Rose City” because of the warm pink tones of its sandstone cliffs.
+Its story begins around 312 BC when it became the capital of the Nabataean Kingdom.

-The decline of Petra began in the 4th century AD, after a series of earthquakes and changes in trade routes weakened the city's economic foundation.
-By the Byzantine period, Petra had become largely abandoned, though it remained a significant site for Christian pilgrims.
-Over the centuries, the city faded from the world’s memory until it was rediscovered by Swiss explorer Johann Ludwig Burckhardt in 1812.
+Petra’s decline began in the 4th century AD after earthquakes and shifting trade routes weakened its economy.
+By the Byzantine era, the city was largely abandoned, though it remained a pilgrimage site for Christians.
+Over time, Petra faded from global memory until Swiss explorer Johann Ludwig Burckhardt rediscovered it in 1812.
+His accounts reignited interest and led to archaeological efforts that continue today.

 Jordanian Culture

-Language and religion also play significant roles in shaping Jordanian culture.
-Arabic is the official language, and it is not just a means of communication but also a key to understanding Jordan's rich literary and poetic traditions.
-Islam is the predominant religion, and its values and practices are deeply integrated into daily life.
-This is evident in the call to prayer, which is heard five times a day, the observance of Ramadan, and the celebration of Islamic holidays like Eid al-Fitr and Eid al-Adha.
+Language and faith also play central roles in cultural identity.
+Arabic, the official language, is more than a means of communication—it is a gateway to Jordan’s literary and poetic traditions.
+Islam, the predominant religion, shapes daily life through practices such as the call to prayer heard five times a day, the observance of Ramadan, and celebrations like Eid al-Fitr and Eid al-Adha.
+These customs foster a sense of unity and continuity across generations.

-Jordan's numerous historical and archaeological sites also preserve its cultural heritage.
-The ancient city of Petra, a UNESCO World Heritage site, and the well-preserved Roman ruins in Jerash are testaments to the country's rich historical legacy.
-These sites attract tourists worldwide and are a source of national pride for Jordanians.
+Jordan’s historical landmarks preserve its cultural legacy.
+The ancient city of Petra, a UNESCO World Heritage site, and the Roman ruins of Jerash stand as enduring reminders of the country’s storied past.
+These sites attract visitors from around the world and serve as sources of national pride, linking present-day Jordan to its remarkable history.

 TOP